Auto Insurance Claim Advice

 If the equipment is not bolted to the car, then it is personal property and therefore excluded.

-Therefore, your cell phone is not bolted, and therefore it is personal property and would not be covered.
+Since your cell phone is not bolted to the vehicle, it is considered personal property and would not be covered.

-A DVD Player that is built within the console of the car and it is part of the equipment, but if it is free standing, attached by suction cups, or just put on the center console, it would be personal property.
+A DVD Player that is built within the console of the car is considered part of the equipment.
+But if it is free standing, attached by suction cups, or just put on the center console, it would be seen as personal property.

 This definition or approach to a stereo equipment claim must change soon.

-This definition would exclude most navigation systems, satellite radios, IPod systems, Cell phone equipment, and anything else that modern technology is brining to your vehicle.
+This definition would exclude most navigation systems, satellite radios, IPod systems, cell phone equipment, and everything else that modern technology has brought to your vehicle.

-So if you have an IPod cradled into the stereo, is the IPod bolted to the vehicle?
+So if you have an IPod cradled into the stereo, you can be asked “Is the IPod bolted to the vehicle?”
 Some people will say it is and some will say it is not.

 Insurance adjusters will probably deny a claim based on this.

-If the terms of the policy are ambiguous in anyway, recall to your agent that the policy will be interpreted against the drafter (the insurance carrier).
+If the terms of the policy are ambiguous in any way, remind your agent that the policy will be interpreted against the drafter (the insurance carrier).

 Once the insurance company decides to provide coverage for your stereo equipment claim, they will depreciate it.
 Some states allow for a depreciation rate of up to 20 percent per year.